-microscopic-based Mean Field

 NO SYMMETRY BREAKING

 Deformation and symmetry

-Jahn-Teller theorem: Jahn.
-Teller 1937 Symmetry-driven degenerate electron states in ("nonlinear") molecules are not stable: small perturbations will cause an instability toward states with lower degeneracy and less symmetry.
+Jahn-Teller theorem: Jahn, Teller 1937 Symmetry-driven degenerate electron states in ("nonlinear") molecules are not stable: small perturbations will cause an instability toward states with lower degeneracy and less symmetry.
 The symmetry is said to be spontaneously broken, by deformation (among other things)

 Reinhard, Otten NPA420 173 (1984)

-An interaction linear in deformation a removes degeneracy for $a \neq 0$, driving to a less symmetric ground state.
+An interaction linear in deformation qremoves degeneracy for $q \neq 0$ , driving to a less symmetric ground state.

 "we conclude from this parallelism in molecular and nuclear physics that spontaneous symmetry breaking by the Jahn-Teller effect is a general feature of many-body systems which provides a linear coupling between their microscopic and collective degrees of motion."

-Molecule with $E \propto a^2$. invariant under 90°
+Molecule with $E \propto q^2$ , invariant under 90°